Millport, Great Cumbrae: Developments

-The Garrison House in the centre of town, constructed in 1745, was formerly the barracks/Captain's mansion, then the home of the Earl of Glasgow, and is now in community ownership (see "Current Developments" below).
+The Garrison House in the centre of town, constructed in 1745, was formerly the barracks and Captain's mansion, then the home of the Earl of Glasgow, and is now in community ownership.

 The Garrison House was badly damaged after an arson attack in 2001.
 Cumbrae Community Development Company, the local development trust, made a successful bid to the National Lottery and other funders to enable the building to be re-constructed for community benefit.
 After several years of work renovation of the property was completed in 2008 at a total cost of £5 million.
 It now houses the Museum of the Cumbraes, a library, council offices, a GP surgery and the Garrison Café.

 As of 2022, developments on the island include: